 Fifteen years ago the call of the wild beckoned me once again, and so I forage and feast every day as I walk the land and receive from the Earth what she chooses to give me, continually learning the “art of the forager”.

-These days I am a sensory botanist and although this blog is focused on British wild edible plants, I also travel the world listening to and following the ancient whispers that talk to me through my heart and imagination.
+These days I am a ethnobotanical researcher and although this blog is focused on British wild edible plants, I also travel the world listening to and following the ancient whispers that talk to me through my heart and imagination.